animesh2411/basic-dev-tools/README.md

+Here’s an **updated version of your README** reflecting all the new tools you’ve added, including the QR code generator, Cron reader, and AI image generator, plus some small improvements for clarity and consistency:

+---

 # 🧰 Basic Dev Tools

-A collection of lightweight, web-based developer utilities with a clean GitHub-style interface.
+A collection of lightweight, web-based developer utilities with a **clean GitHub-style interface**.

-Currently, includes:

-1. **URL Shortener** — Shortens long URLs using the TinyURL API.
-2. **Base64 Encoder/Decoder** — Encode and decode text to/from Base64.
-3. **QR Code Generator** — Generate a QR code for your links.
-4. **Cron Expression Reader** — Read and edit cron schedule expressions.

-Designed to be modular — new tools can be easily added.
+Modular design — new tools can be easily added.

 ---